-4-5 Celebrate God all day, every day.
+Philippians 4: 4-5 (MSG) Celebrate God all day, every day.
 I mean, revel in him!
 Make it as clear as you can to all you meet that you're on their side, working with them and not against them.
 Help them see that the Master is about to arrive.
 He could show up any minute!

-When asking this question another question came to mind.
+When asking this question, another question came to mind.
 “Would God be enough during this event?”

-I would want them to know that “God is enough” during this time, when at the end I am going to see Him.
-I would want my life to reflect that of a person that loved God and that who knew God.
+I would want my family to know that God is enough during this time, because, at the end, I am going to see Him.
+I would want to be remembered as a person who loved God and knew God.

-Seeing much death in life, I saw something in this family that was different.
-They had a peace in them that their dad was sitting right where God had promised.
-They have a knowledge that, “God is enough.”
+Because I have seen so much death during my life, I noticed something about this family that was different.
+They had a peace that their dad was sitting right where God had promised.
+They understood that God is enough.
 That is the question here.
-In the midst of a loss “is God enough?”
+In the midst of a loss, is God enough?

 A couple of years ago, I made several promises to myself.
 I promised to give a word of encouragement to a person like it was my last word.
 I promised to kiss my daughters like it was my last kiss.
 I promised to tell my wife that I love her and kiss her every day before she left for work—like it was my last time.
 I promised to give a hug to a person like it was my last time to give a hug.
 I promised to touch someone’s life like it was the last time they would ever see or hear a word.